Why we suspended manual confirmation of results — WAEC

 By Elizabeth Osayande

-The West African Examinations Council, WAEC, has given reasons for the suspension of manual confirmation of results.
-Noting that the digital application was seamless and timely.
+The West African Examinations Council, WAEC, said yesterday it abandoned manual confirmation of results for digital because the former was seamless and timely.

 Recall that the body recently announced the suspension of manual confirmation of WAEC results.

 In a signed statement by the Ag.
-Head, Public Affairs, WAEC Nigeria, Moyosola Adesina, the body noted that digital confirmation of results can be made by individuals, and corporate organisations, among others, provided an authentic email address was given.
+Head, Public Affairs, WAEC Nigeria, Moyosola Adesina, the examination body noted that digital confirmation of results could be made by individuals, and corporate organisations, among others, provided an authentic email address was given.

 “In addition, efforts are underway to expand the platform to accommodate candidates from 1980 and updates will be provided to the public as they become available.